The Short Answer: Is Stitch Fix Worth Trying?

 In practice, what that means is that Stitch Fix will send you a box of clothes upon request, or at regular intervals, which aims to match your style and fit preferences.

 Stitch Fix began by curating clothing for women back in 2011, originally under the name “Rack Habit.”
 In September 2016, Stitch Fix added menswear.
-In July 2018, the company launched Stitch Fix kids, which allows adults to request Fixes for children.
+In July 2018, the company launched Stitch Fix Kids, which allows adults to request Fixes for children.

-Katrina Lake, Founder and CEO
+Katrina Lake, Founder and Executive Chairperson of Stitch Fix

 Writing in Forbes, Ryan Mac chronicles Lake’s childhood in San Francisco, then Minnesota.
 She attended college at Stanford and joined the strategy consulting firm The Parthenon Group.
 She went to Harvard Business School with the goal of building Stitch Fix while there.